google/WebFundamentals/src/content/en/updates/2016/06/persistent-storage.md

 ensure that users can rely on their favorite web apps and not find they have suddenly been cleared.

-You can also use the Javascript API to tell if persistence has been granted
+You can also use the JavaScript API to tell if persistence has been granted
 already: